robertfmurdock/robertfmurdock.github.io/_drafts/2019-02-26-Descent-Into-The-Microverse.md

 - Kotlin produces a nice unified JS file of every project module (and another one for test code).
 Knowing what this module will be named is very important when folding it into a webpack build.
 Remember, if you care about the size of your webpacked modules, then take advantage of [Kotlin Javascript DCE](https://kotlinlang.org/docs/reference/javascript-dce.html), to remove stuff from your libraries that are not being used.
 - The kotlin multi-platform gradle plugin doesn't do a great job (or any job) of providing the javascript from a referenced library to a project.
 That is to say, if I make project A depend on project B, the plugins don't do any work to make the artifacts of project B available to A. I ended up writing a custom plugin that helps with that based on some code in the official kotlin frontend plugin, but its not correctly cache busting yet... which means things work, but occasionally I still have to force a manual clean so things get updated correctly.
 It was a lot of work and learning, but now I can have kotlin multi-platform libraries that can be consumed by my kotlin javascript targets.
 - Async testing is possible using kotlin.test and Jasmine... so long as you return a promise from the tests.
 This means I've gone *hard* on learning how to use the Kotlin Coroutine system, and its Javascript quirks.
 Overall I'm actually pretty happy with it, but I can see how some people would bounce off of it.
+- By using Docker, I've been able to build a native library that runs on a Raspberry Pi now with Kotlin.
+Nothing crazy exciting yet (I haven't started the 'make the light blink' exercise), but I'm very happy to have come this far, and setup a deployment procedure that pushes / pulls docker images from my local mac and can run the native Arm code on the Pi.
+Squee!
+There's promise here.

+Ok, that's all for now.
+Hit me up if you want more details on ANY of these subjects, I'm happy to talk.